HumanCellAtlas/dcp-community/charters/IngestSupport/charter.md

 ## Objectives

-- Supporting data contributors uploading data and metadata to the DCP
+- Assisting data contributors uploading data and metadata to the DCP
 - Helping data contributors fix errors with their data and metadata before it can be submitted to the DCP
 - Ensuring a data contributor's experiment can be accurately represented in the DCP
 - Working with the data contributor to propose extensions to the HCA metadata schema if additional metadata fields are required